dougeby/IntuneDocs/intune/security-baseline-settings-mdm.md

   **Default**: Enabled

 ## What's changed in the new template
-The *MDM Security Baseline for Spring 2019 Update (19H1)* template has the following changes from the *preview* template.
+The *MDM Security Baseline for May 2019* template has the following changes from the *preview* template.

 ### Changes to the baseline settings
 The following settings are either: